whoeevee/ivinject/README.md

 ## Prerequisites
 * Make sure Xcode is installed
-* Install insert-dylib (`brew install --HEAD samdmarshall/formulae/insert-dylib`)
+* Install insert-dylib (see `samdmarshall/formulae/insert-dylib`)
 * Copy the contents of `KnownFrameworks` to `~/.ivinject`
-* For code signing, the identity needs to be added to Keychain, and the provisioning profile must be installed on the device (you can also add it to the app package by specifying `embedded.mobileprovision` in items)
+* For code signing, the identity needs to be added to Keychain, and the provisioning profile must be installed on the device (you can also add it to the app package by renaming it to `embedded.mobileprovision` and specifying it in the injection items)